nishata24/DeepLabCut/Combine Pre-trained Model with your DLC Model.md

 ### Step 2
 Change model type to resnet_101 in config.yaml and pose_cfg.yaml in the train subdirectory.
 ### Step 3
 Change init_weights in pose_cfg.yaml in the train subdirectory to the path of the latest snapshot from the pretrained model.
 The path should exclude the extension of the snapshot.
+This path can be found in the dlc-models/iteration/train subdirectory.
 ### Step 4
 Create a new training set with resnet_101 by running deeplabcut.create_training_dataset.
 ### Step 5